Son, George W. Bush, was elected President.

 Longtime friend of Jerry Weintraub.

 As of 2015, George and Barbara Bush are the longest-married First Couple of the United States.
 They celebrated their 70th wedding anniversary on January 6, 2015.
+As of 25 Nov.
+2017, Bush (at 93y/166d) became the longest-living US President in history, surpassing Gerald Ford (at 93y/165d).

 The makers of The Simpsons (1989) responded to his comments by animating the family watching his comments and then having Bart say "Hey, we're just like the Waltons, we're praying for an end to the Depression too".